 Trace minerals are only needed in very small amounts in a horse’s diet.
 Think milligrams!
 Despite this, however, the majority of horses still receive too much energy and protein and not enough trace minerals from their diet.

-Deficiencies in key trace minerals, over a long period of time, can result in a plethora of problems with hoof quality, coat condition, digestion and can also affect the athletic performance of your horse.
+Deficiencies in key minerals over a long period of time can result in a plethora of problems with hoof quality, coat condition, digestion and can also affect the athletic performance of your horse.

-This issue stems from the fact that complete feeds are often not well-fortified and are meant to be fed at 3-5 kg per day.
+This issue stems from the fact that complete feeds are often not well-fortified and are meant to be fed at a rate of 3-5 kg (7-11 lb) per day.
 Feeding less than this means that the levels of trace minerals that your horse is actually receiving are far below requirements.

-Zinc, Copper, Iron, Selenium, Manganese, Cobalt and Iodine are some of the most important trace minerals in equine nutrition.
+Zinc, copper, selenium, manganese, cobalt and iodine are some of the most important trace minerals in equine nutrition.
 Knowing the basic requirements of each will help ensure that your horse consumes the right amount that it can’t obtain from forage alone.

 Zinc and Copper

 These two trace minerals have similar roles in the horse’s body when it comes to the maintenance and growth of connective tissue and melanin.
-Proper intake of both is imperative for growing and mature horses, but what is even more important is the balance of the two.
+Proper intake of both zinc and copper is imperative for growing and mature horses, but what is even more important is the balance or ratio of the two.

-Horses must consume copper and zinc in proper amounts so that one mineral doesn’t out-compete the other.
+Horses must consume copper and zinc in proper amounts so that one mineral doesn’t out-compete the other for absorption from the gut.
 A simple way to monitor this is to keep the Zinc:Copper ratio to between 4:1 & 3:1.

 Other trace minerals may be affected as well.
 For example, excessively high copper intake has the potential to reduce the absorption and utilization of selenium and iron.